-22. Forest legislation in India dates back to enactment of the Indian Forest Act, 1927.
+- 18. Forest legislation in India dates back to enactment of the Indian Forest Act, 1927.
 This Act empowers the State Government to declare "any forest land or waste-land, which is the property of Government or over which the Government has proprietary rights or to the whole or any part of the forest-produce of which the Government is entitled", a reserved forest or protected forest.
-The State Government may assign to any village-community the rights of Government over a reserved forest - those are called village-forests.
-Act also allows Government control over forest and lands not being the property of Government.

-23. Acts like clearing or break up of any land for cultivation or for any other purpose, damage to vegetation/trees and quarrying or removing any forest produce from reserved forest is prohibited.
+The State Government may assign to any village-community the rights of Government over a reserved forest those are called village-forests.
+Act also allows Government control over forest and lands not being the property of Government. - 19.
+Acts like clearing or break up of any land for cultivation or for any other purpose, damage to vegetation/trees and quarrying or removing any forest produce from reserved forest is prohibited.
 All these are also applicable to village-forests.
-For protected forests, with the provision of the Act, the State Government makes rules to regulate activities like cutting of trees and removal of forest produce, clearing or breaking up of land for cultivation or any other purpose, and for protection and management of any portion of protected forest.

-24. The Government of India's Forest (Conservation) Act, 1980 (amended in 1988) restricts the deforestation of forests for use of non-forest purposes.
+For protected forests, with the provision of the Act, the State Government makes rules to regulate activities like cutting of trees and removal of forest produce, clearing or breaking up of land for cultivation or any other purpose, and for protection and management of any portion of protected forest. - 20.
+The Government of India's Forest (Conservation) Act, 1980 (amended in 1988) restricts the deforestation of forests for use of non-forest purposes.
 According to the Act, State Government requires prior approval of the Government of India for the use of forest land for non-forest purposes (means the breaking up or clearing of any forest land) or for assigning least to any private person or agency not controlled by government.
-The Forest (Conservation) Rules, 2003 issued under this Act, provide specific procedures to be followed for conversion of forest land for non-forest purposes.

-25. Conversion of forest lands that are part of National Parks/Sanctuaries and Tiger Reserve areas (notified under Indian Wildlife [Protection] Act, 1972) is not permitted.
-In exceptional case, the State Government requires consent of the Indian Board of Wildlife for obtaining approval of the State Legislature for de-notification of the area as a sanctuary.

-26. Cutting of trees in non-forest land, irrespective of land ownership, also requires permission from the Meghalaya Forest and Environment Department (MFED).
-Afforestation to the extent of two trees per each tree felled is mandatory.
+The Forest (Conservation) Rules, 2003 issued under this Act, provide specific procedures to be followed for conversion of forest land for non-forest purposes. - 21.
+Conversion of forest lands that are part of National Parks/Sanctuaries and Tiger Reserve areas (notified under Indian Wildlife [Protection] Act, 1972) is not permitted.
+In exceptional case, the State Government requires consent of the Indian Board of Wildlife for obtaining approval of the State Legislature for de-notification of the area as a sanctuary. - 22.
+Cutting of trees in non-forest land, irrespective of land ownership, also requires permission from the Forest and Environment Department.
+Afforestation to the extent of two trees per each tree felled is mandatory. - 23.
+The approval for use of forest land for development of the 15,000-m2 emergency landfill has been received from MoEF on 21 November 2010 (Appendix 2).
+Thus the proposed additional works will not require a separate approval.

-27. There will be no tree-cutting for the components proposed in Tranche II of this subproject thus clearance is not required from Forest Department.
-For the proposed landfill site at Marten, Mawiong dumpsite to be developed under Tranche I, Approval for use of forest land for developing sanitary waste treatment system at the site has been issued by the Ministry of Environment & Forest Department (Refer Appendix 2).